mre/endler.dev/content/2020/rust-compile-times/index.md

 cargo install cargo-udeps && cargo +nightly udeps
 ```

+There also is a newer tool called
+[cargo-machete](https://github.com/bnjbvr/cargo-machete), which does the same
+thing but does not require a nightly compiler.
+It also works better with
+workspaces.

 ## Update Remaining Dependencies

 Next, update your dependencies, because they themselves could have tidied up